Plantagenet Of York

 The skull belonging to the male skeleton had a sloping forehead.
 The chin and lower jaw were powerfully developed.
 The front teeth were small in size and crammed together, and many of the back teeth lost.
 Still the retention of the front teeth and the good development of the lower jaw and chin, coupled with the length and breadth of the facial region, must have given a commanding expression to the old man who owned this skull.

 The age was somewhere between fifty-eight and sixty-five.
 The crippled condition of his later years must have formed a touching contrast to the strength and vigor which he certainly possessed.
 In the lower jaw, three molars had been lost during life, two on one side and one on the other, and one pre-molar was carious.
-In the upper jaw the molars had been lost during life, and two pre-molars were carious.
 A piece of coarse textile fabric, with some hair of a greyish-red color adhering to it, was found with the skull.
 He was from 5' 5" to 5' 7" in height.